DS-6030 Homework Module 7

 1. Predicting Prices of Used Cars (Regression Trees)

 The dataset contains the data on used cars (Toyota Corolla) on sale during late summer of 2004 in the Netherlands.
 It has 1436 records containing details on 38 variables, including Price, Age, Kilometers, HP, and other specifications.
-The goal is to predict the price of a used Toyota Corolla based on its specifications.gzc
+The goal is to predict the price of a used Toyota Corolla based on its specifications.

-1. Load and preprocess the data
+- Load and preprocess the data:

 (1.1) Load and preprocess the data.
 Convert all relevant variables to factors.
 (2 points - coding)

-(1.2) Split the data into training (60%), and test (40%) datasets.
+(1.2) Split the data into training (60%) and test (40%) datasets.
 (1 point - coding)

-1. Large tree:
+- Large tree:

-• rpart engine: Keep the minimum number of records in a terminal node to 2 (min_n = 2), maximum number of tree levels to 30 (tree_depth), and \(cost\_complexity = 0.0005\) (cost_complexity) to make the run least restrictive resulting in a large tree.
+rpartengine: Keep the minimum number of records in a terminal node to 2 (min_n = 2), maximum number of tree levels to 30 (tree_depth), and \(cost\_complexity = 0.0005\) (cost_complexity) to make the run least restrictive resulting in a large tree.partykitengine: Keep the minimum number of records in a terminal node to 2 (min_n = 2) and maximum number of tree levels to 30 (tree_depth) to make the run least restrictive resulting in a large tree.

 (1.4) Determine the prediction errors of the training and test sets by examining their RMS error.
 How does the predictive performance of the test set compare to the training set?
 Why does this occur?
 (1 point - coding/discussion)